The Ultimate Salkantay Trek Packing List: What to Take (and What to Leave Behind)

 Duffel bag – most companies will provide a duffel bag with a weight limit.
 This bag is for your clothing and any items you’re not carrying on the trek yourself.
 Mules carry these duffel bags to the next campsite as you trek to Machu Picchu.
 Most companies will allow you to leave any other baggage at their office while you’re hiking Salkantay

-The Salkantay Trek in Peru leads to Machu Picchu - and includes a lot of stunning scenery along the way
+Misty mountain landscape with a narrow river winding through the valley, viewed from a high elevation on the Salkantay Trek.
+The Salkantay Trek in Peru leads to Machu Picchu - and includes a lot of stunning scenery along the way.

 Clothing